matrix-org/synapse/contrib/docker/README.md

 docker-compose up -d
 ```

+If secrets are not specified in the environment variables, they will be generated
+as part of the startup.
+Please ensure these secrets are kept between launches of the
+Docker container, as their loss may require users to log in again.

 ### Manual configuration

 A sample ``docker-compose.yml`` is provided, including example labels for
 reverse proxying and other artifacts.
+The docker-compose file is an example,
+please comment/uncomment sections that are not suitable for your usecase.

 Specify a ``SYNAPSE_CONFIG_PATH``, preferably to a persistent path,
 to use manual configuration.
 To generate a fresh ``homeserver.yaml``, simply run: